 Lynn is one of Spruce’s most senior staff, having served as a Clinical Case Manager here for more than 17 years prior to “retiring” into her current part-time role as Parent Coach.
 Her experience spans not only her work here, but extensive work in educational and community-based programs as well.
 Lynn holds a Master’s Degree in Counseling from the University of Vermont.
 In 1991, she received the Vermont Department of Mental Health’s Individual Award for her outstanding contributions to the field of mental health.
-Lynn enjoys her retired farm animals, mentoring a teenager, camping, and especially spending time with her grandchildren.
+Lynn enjoys travel, small farming projects, community racial justice activities, and especially spending time with her grandchildren and family.

 Tom Novak, MBA - Career & Education Development Coordinator

 Tom holds a BA and MBA from Temple University, where his Master’s studies focused on Human Resource Administration, before completing Doctorate of Education coursework in Vocational Education.
 He brings more than 20 years post-graduate professional experience in career services and academic advising, most recently serving as the Director of Career Services for Saint Joseph’s College in Standish, Maine.
-In his free time, Tom enjoys reading memoirs and the daily newspaper and spending time with his wife and young son.
+In his free time, Tom enjoys reading memoirs and the daily newspaper and spending time with his wife and son.
 He credits golf with making him a happy human being.